TylorS/typed/docs/fx/index.ts.md

 ## index overview

-Fx<R, E, A> is a representation of an `Effect`-ful workflow that exists over the time dimension.
+Fx<A, E, R> is a representation of an `Effect`-ful workflow that exists over the time dimension.
 It operates within a context `R`, can fail with an `E`, and succeed with an `A`.